Experience a New Level of Transit

 City Line’s 60-foot buses will help mitigate traffic congestion and reduce expensive wear and tear on city roads.

-The Federal Transit Administration has granted $53.4 million to STA for the City Line project.
+The Federal Transit Administration has granted $53.4 mission to STA for the City Line Project.

 The four types of City Line stations feature enhanced rider amenities like real-time departure information and near-level boarding.